awesee/leetcode/problems/height-checker/README.md

 <p>Return the minimum number of students that must move in order for all students to be standing in non-decreasing order of height.</p>

+<p>Notice that when a group of students is selected they can reorder in any possible way between themselves and the non selected students&nbsp;remain on their seats.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>